novonordisk-research/ProcessOptimizer/README.md

 Next_eval = Booth(Next_point[0], Next_point[1])
 res =Opt.tell(Next_point, Next_eval)
 ```
 The object returned by tell contains a model of the Gaussian Process predicted mean.
 This model can be plotted using `plot_objective(res)`.
 Below is a gif of how the Gaussian Process predicted mean evolves after the first 6 initial points and until 20 points have been sampled in total.
+The orange dots visualise each evaluation of the function and the red dot shows the position of the minimum function evaluation.
+In the diagonal of the figure partial dependence plots are shown.
+These are used to visualise partial dependence of the model on each parameter (read more at [Greedy function approximation: A gradient boostingmachine](https://doi.org/10.1214/aos/1013203451) section 8.2).

 ![BayesianOptimization in action](./examples/BO_GIF.gif)